iamvery/iamvery.github.com/_drafts/ruby-blocks-are-not-a-thing.md

 ### Procs and Lambdas

-Technically, there are only procs, i.e. instances of the `Proc` class.
+When referencing callables, there are only procs, i.e. instances of the `Proc` class.
-Lambdas are just a special type of proc.
+Lambdas are a special type of proc.
 Specifically lambdas are a slightly more restrictive type of proc.
 They exhibit two behaviors not found in regular procs.